jorel-zhou/notebook/README.md

 ## License

-The following directories and their contents are Copyright Jun Zhou.
-You may not reuse anything therein without my permission:

-* \_posts/
-* images/

-All other directories and files are MIT Licensed.
+All directories and files are MIT Licensed.
 Many thanks to Michael Rose who created a great jekyll theme [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes).